HStockerSOI/slate/source/index.html.md

 # Proview and DirectAssure

-Many of the calls you will make to the APIs will take in a `product` parameter.
+Some of the calls you will make to the APIs will take in a `product` parameter; specifically the Rostering endpoints.
 This product can be either ProView or DirectAssure.
 Be sure to know which product line you are using and input the proper value into the product parameter.

 The base URL will always be `https://proview.caqh.org`.